facebook/react-native-website/website/versioned_docs/version-0.70/new-architecture-appendix.md

 You may also find it useful to refer to the JavaScript specifications for the core modules in React Native.
 These are located inside the `Libraries/` directory in the React Native repository.
 :::

-## II.
+## III.
 TypeScript to Native Type Mapping

 You may use the following table as a reference for which types are supported and what they map to in each platform: